 At Camp Wise, we understand that children are at varying developmental stages and have different needs while at camp.
 With that in mind, campers live in a cabin with other campers in their school-grade.
 Cabins all have three or four staff members, keeping the cabins below a 1:4 ratio, and allowing staff to build meaningful relationships with campers.
 For more information please see our camp life page.

 Every morning village supervisors meet with the Director, the Social Worker, and our Health Center Manager to discuss each camper’s health and wellness, cabin dynamic, and socialization.

 Camper Support Plans (CSPs)

 Inspired by the use of Individualized Education Plans (IEPs) in schools, this new tool is specifically designed for campers who may need additional support during the summer.
 Camp Wise staff, including a CW administrator and Social Worker, collaborate with parents and campers prior to the summer to write a plan for camper success.
 Campers who use the CSPs will also meet with an Assistant Director, Camp Social Worker, or Camper Care Specialist as needed to scaffold their ultimate success throughout the summer.

 Daily Touch Base Meetings

 Villages are supervised by experienced staff over 21 who each mentor 4-5 cabin counselor teams on how to best care for the kids in their cabins.
-Every morning village supervisors meet with a Camp Wise Assistant Director, the Camp Wise Social Worker, and our Infirmary Manager in order to discuss the success and challenges of each camper in the cabin.
+Every morning village supervisors meet with a Camp Wise Assistant Director, the Camp Wise Social Worker, and our Health Center Manager in order to discuss the success and challenges of each camper in the cabin.
 This way our professional staff can help provide strategies for success within a thriving cabin dynamic.
 This also gives our staff a direct channel to voice any concerns, be on the same page about health issues, and keep our camper care program running cohesively.

 Knowing Every Child